openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

-Thus far, the only simulation engine natively supported by [export from the OpenFF software stack](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openff.toolkit.typing.engines.smirnoff.forcefield.ForceField.html#openff.toolkit.typing.engines.smirnoff.forcefield.ForceField.create_openmm_system) is been OpenMM.
-OpenMM offers great performance on GPUs and excellent flexibility via its API, but many scientists wish to use tools that are only compatible with other engines.
-There are tools that can convert OpenMM objects to file formats understood by other engines, but these steps can have rough edges and add complexity to users' workflows.
-The object of the Interchange project is to provide a first-class support for these operations with the OpenFF software stack.
+Thus far, the only simulation engine natively supported by [export from the OpenFF software stack](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openff.toolkit.typing.engines.smirnoff.forcefield.ForceField.html#openff.toolkit.typing.engines.smirnoff.forcefield.ForceField.create_openmm_system) has been OpenMM.
+OpenMM offers great performance on GPUs and excellent flexibility via its API, but many scientists wish to use tools that are only compatible with other molecular simulation engines, like AMBER and GROMACS.
+There are tools that can convert OpenMM objects to file formats understood by these other engines, but these steps can have rough edges and add complexity to users' workflows.
+For this reason, OpenFF has started the Interchange project.
+The objective of the Interchange project is to provide a first-class support for these operations with the OpenFF software stack.
 This enabled by a Python package of the same name that is described below and in its [documentation](https://openff-interchange.readthedocs.io/en/latest/index.html#).

-This post aims to provide a high-level overview of the aims of the project, its current status, present capabilities, and some future directions.
+This post aims to provide a high-level overview of the aims of the Interchange project, its current status, present capabilities, and some future directions.

 {{< note >}}